tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+The only thing wrong with componentWillMount is that its use cases are few to none (and as such it is deprecated).
+At the time it is called, there is no component yet, which means you cannot do anything involving the DOM.
+The main issue that often arises from componentWillMount is when an asynchronous call (which is not a good use case for it) is made, as there is a possibility it will resolve before there is a component, so if you wanted to setState or mess with the DOM at all, for example, you would be doing so on a component that isn't mounted yet.
+You could use componentWillMount to set up configuration to an external API for you to access in componentDidMount, but even then you would want to do that elsewhere in your code.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+The first step is intialization and the set up of state.
+Then the component mounts, which is preceded by the componentWillMount() function and followed by the initial render and componentDidMount() function.
+It is in the componentDidMount stage that you would start a request for data from an API because at this point there is guarunteed to be a component available to render the data to.
+After this, the component has finished mounting and begins updating if there are new props or state changes.
+Similar to the mounting stage, the updating stage consists of the componentWillUpdate() function followed by the the rerender and componentDidUpdate() function.
+When the component is removed from the page, the final function called is componentWillUnmount(), which marks the end of the cycle.

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+The last full project I completed was Star Jump, an education application for young children.
+I started as the back-end engineer but quickly completed all neccesary tasks and became full-stack, aiding in the design and development of the front-end as well as implementing global state and creating the logic for one of the game modules, which ended up getting reused for multiple.
+I think with unlimited time and budget, I would like to refactor the application to utilize SCSS, as well as optimize a lot of the logic I wrote.
+In addition I would definitely build more game modules, create a more complex reward system, as well as a level system for the modules.
+As for my back-end work, I want to revisit my authentication system and have give it an email address verification system.

 ---